Maboku1111/checkwithadam/README.md

-# I used to want to be a rapper.
+# If IT doesn't work out, I am going to be a chef.